saiminh/saiminh.github.io/_work/bierbaum.md

 	<div class="row">
 		<div class="col-8 offset-2">
 			{% include devices_combined.html screenshot-desktop="/img/work_bierbaum/bierbaum_website_desktop.png" screenshot-mobile="/img/work_bierbaum/bierbaum_website_mobile.png" %}
-			<p>The Website offers general information about the store, a list of beers on the shelves with reviews powered by Untappd and a listing of all events held at the store or in the neighbourhood that are related to craft beer.</p>
+			<p><a href="http://www.bier-baum.nl">The Website</a> offers general information about the store, a list of beers on the shelves with reviews powered by Untappd and a listing of all events held at the store or in the neighbourhood that are related to craft beer.</p>
 		</div>
 	</div>
 </div>